Updated October 14th, 2019

 - What about homework assignments?

-We do not currently create homework assignments as part of our curriculum.
+We do not currently have homework assignments for Geometry and Algebra II.
 This is partly because this is work that we know teachers are able to do themselves and partly because the evidence of the impact of homework on student learning is mixed.
 There is some evidence that students benefit from interleaved practice, retrieval practice, and spacing of practice sessions, and so when teachers are designing their homework assignments, they may want to take these strategies into account.

 - Why don’t you have Core Resources for every Big Idea in Geometry and Algebra II yet?

 Writing high quality resources takes time and we have a small team.
 We have at least one core resource in each unit to give guidance on what lessons that support a big idea could look like.
 We hope to have more resources created in the future, but do not have a specific timeline.
 In the meantime, we recommend using a textbook, like College Preparatory Mathematics or the CME project to support planning for areas where we do not yet have resources.
 We also recommend that you use the Core Resource and Instructional Routines in each Unit to guide the creation of lessons based on student responses to the content.
 See question #2 for our rationale.

 - What direction is your curriculum going?

 Our next steps this year, and likely the next, are to continue creating resources aligned to each Big Idea and to add Annotated Sample Student Work on the Student Handouts (see example here) for each Algebra I Big Idea Core Resource.
 We also intend to develop resources for two to three more Instructional Routines.
 Our objective is to create a curriculum that allows teachers to respond to students with meaningful instruction and useful tasks.